Gut-Behrami wins tricky World Cup super-G on home course

 On a picture postcard minus-3 Celsius (27 Fahrenheit) day in the Swiss Alps, home favorite Gut-Behrami finished 0.93 seconds faster than Tamara Tippler.
 Federica Brignone, the defending overall World Cup champion, was 1.02 back in third.

+Five of the top 20 highest-ranked starters skied out or were disqualified, including Sofia Goggia who won downhills on the Mont Lachaux slope the previous two days.

-Gut-Behrami now has 14 of her 28 career World Cup wins in the super-G discipline that demands speed, technical skills and an ability to improvise through unfamiliar gates.
+Gut-Behrami now has 14 of her 28 career World Cup wins in super-G, which demands speed, technical skills and an ability to improvise through unfamiliar gates.
 Unlike in downhill, racers do not train on the exact course-setting.

-Five of the top 20 highest-ranked starters skied out or were disqualified Sunday, including Sofia Goggia who won downhills on the Mont Lachaux slope the previous two days.
+“In super-G when I feel great it makes everything easier,” said the winner, who is on track for a third career season-long title in the discipline.
+“It’s not so easy as it looks.”

 Goggia, the 2019 world championship silver medalist in super-G, missed the second-last gate after nearly crashing out while landing the jump in sight of the finish line.
-She reacted to the error by holding her helmet in her hands in the finish area.
+She reacted to the error by putting her hands to her helmet in the finish area.

 Elena Curtoni had been third behind her Italian teammate Saturday, but skied out by going wide after the last jump.